Jack Johnson discography

-Hawaii-born musician Jack Johnson has released eight studio albums, one soundtrack album, one remix album, two live albums, two extended plays (EPs), twenty-one singles and four video albums.
+Hawaii-born musician Jack Johnson has released eight studio albums, two soundtrack albums, two remix albums, four live albums, four video albums, three extended plays (EPs), and thirty-three singles.

-Johnson's first album was the result of his primary hobbies, film-making and surfing.
-He used his songs in his personal surf videos, and released a soundtrack accompanying his film Thicker Than Water.
+Johnson's first album was the result of his primary hobbies, filmmaking and surfing.
+He used his songs in his personal surf videos, and released a soundtrack accompanying his film, Thicker Than Water.
 His first commercial record was Brushfire Fairytales, and the highest selling of his albums is Sleep Through the Static.
 All of Johnson's albums have been released through his personal record label, Brushfire Records.

 As of 2010, Johnson has sold 10.8 million copies of albums in the United States according to Nielsen SoundScan.
 As of 2015, Johnson has sold 20 million albums worldwide.